 - Inglis of Nether Cramond Baronetcy: I am extremely pleased to announce news of Lord Lyon's Interlocutor of 28th January 2019, allowing my client's successful petition to the Inglis of Nether Cramond Baronetcy.
 The Baronetcy was created in favour of Sir James Inglis of Nether Cramond on 22 March 1687 and fell into a state of dormancy on the death of Sir Patrick Inglis, 5th Baronet, on 24 November 1817.
 My research and report proved a number of points of genealogy including (1) the client/petitioner to be heir male of the last baronet and (2) their shared descent in the male line from an ancestor who had died in 1602.
 Lord Lyon's summary of proceedings and his "Findings and Reasons" can be viewed here

-- Clan Pringle Chiefship: I am also pleased to now be able to report on the petition of Sir Norman Murray Archibald MacGregor Pringle of that Ilk and of Stichill, Baronet, to be recognised as Chief of the Name and Arms of the Clan Pringle, which has remained dormant since the death of John Hoppringill of that Ilk in 1737.
+- Clan Pringle Chiefship: I am also pleased to now be able to report on the petition of Sir Norman Murray Archibald MacGregor Pringle of that Ilk and of Stichill, Baronet, to be recognised as the succeeding Chief of the Name and Arms of the Clan Pringle, which has remained dormant since the death of John Hoppringill of that Ilk in 1737.
 I was commissioned by Sir Murray to conduct the required research and supply the necessary written reports with accompanying evidence which went to hearing on 27th June 2019 at which I was the witness.
 UPDATE: I am extremely pleased to report that on 18th February 2020, Lord Lyon upheld this Petition and allowed Sir Murray to succeeded as Chief of the Name and Arms of Pringle.
 Pringle Findings and Reasons.

 - Oliphant of Newton Baronetcy: updates to follow;

 - Clan Blair Chiefship: updates to follow;